SamRapley97/SamRapley97/README.md

 ## About Me

-- 🔭 Tech/support/Junior Tester looking to progress into cyber-security
+- 🔭 Tech/support/Junior Tester looking to progress into automated testing.

 - 🇷🇺 Russian language enthusiast

 - 🌲 And spend a lot of time outdoors :)

-- 🌱 I’m currently learning Python and am studying for my CompTIA Security+ certification.
+- 🌱 I’m currently learning Python as a new language and brushing up on my Javascript skills.
+I'm learning how to apply these languages using automated test frameworks, specifically Selenium and Cypress.

-- 👯 I’m looking to collaborate on any beginner-friendly projects linked to cyber-security!
+- 👯 I’m looking to collaborate on any beginner-friendly projects linked to automated testing or !

 - 💬 Talk to me about Python, JavaScript, Cyber-security, Open Source, Career opportunities.
 &nbsp;